FAFSA requirements: What you need to know

 - Records of untaxed income for you and your parents (if applicable), such as child support, interest income and veterans noneducation benefits.

-In addition to verifying that you aren’t in default on a federal loan and don’t owe money on a federal grant, you’ll also agree to only use the money for eligible educational expenses.
+In addition to verifying that you aren’t in default on a federal loan and don’t owe money on a federal grant, you’ll also agree to use the money only for eligible educational expenses.

 How you could lose eligibility

 Federal financial aid can be incredibly helpful for students in need, but it’s not guaranteed.
 Here are some situations that may cause you to lose your eligibility, at least temporarily:

 - Your grades slipped: If you haven’t been keeping up with your classes, your grades might’ve dropped.
 Not making or keeping up satisfactory academic progress means that you could lose your eligibility.
 Each school determines what that level of progress is, so check the policy before you start classes.
 You can file an appeal if you disagree with the school’s decision or have a good reason for not keeping up.

 - You forgot to renew: Remember, FAFSA requirements include submitting a new application every year you’re enrolled in school and need financial assistance.
 If you didn’t complete the form, you won’t get additional funding for the next school year.
 The earlier you apply, the more you could receive based on your EFC.

 - Your parents didn’t file taxes: You’ll need the previous year’s taxes before filing.
 If your parents haven’t done them yet, you could lose eligibility.
 Remember that you file every year, so if you’re a dependent student, you’ll need your parents to file every year on time to remain eligible.